In the beginning, there was darkness…

 I at the time was toying with the idea of quitting the Army – after 23 glorious years, but I was feeling the urge to explore the world some more.
 Under the circumstances, BP’s arrival was a God-send.
 That night, we drew up plans for the venture – we’d make unique products for India and build a company bigger than Infosys (that was BP’s ambition – he actually looked down upon Infosys!)
 We would be partners – Sankum, Keshav, BP and I.

 I decided there and then to quit the Army and to join these folks in business, with careless abandon committing the FIRST CARDINAL SIN of business – Be as, if not MORE CAREFUL in choosing a business partner as whilst choosing a partner for life!
 This is so common that I am sure you have heard it before.
 But the problem is that this particular pitfall looks so nice and easy that everyone ignores the warning and jumps in nevertheless.
 I did.
-“What’s there to a partnership?”
-I felt, “I am honest, fair and well meaning, and so is he!”
+“What’s there for a partnership?”
+I felt, “I am honest, fair and well-meaning, and so is he!”
 And that is all that seemed to matter.

 Sadly it wasn’t!
 When you marry someone, you commit yourself to share practically everything, and to stay together, in happiness and in misery, “till death do us part!”
 So is it in business.